Chapter 4:

 The Name in Hebrew letters

 There are those who argue that "Jehovah" is a perversion of God’s name.
 Why so?
 In Hebrew, God’s name is written YHWH (see the Hebrew characters at right; read from right to left).
-Those four letters are consonants to us, but in Hebrew they all function as vowels, so that the pronunciation nearest to the ancient original is "Yeh·ho·wah" or "Yeh·hu·wah".*
+Those four letters are consonants to us, but in Hebrew they can all function as vowels, so that the pronunciation nearest to the ancient original is "Yeh·ho·wah" or "Yeh·hu·wah".*

 At the time the King James Bible was being made, the letter "J" had a "Y" sound (it still does in most European languages) and the letter "V" was used interchangeably with "U" ("W" is in fact "double-U" or "dobbelt-ve" [double v]).
 So the Name was reasonably printed "Jehovah" (pronounced "Yeh-ho-wah"); then the pronunciation shifted as the letters came to have their modern sounds.
 Add the English tendency to accent the penultimate syllable, and we now have "Jee-HO-vuh".
 That is quite a shift in pronunciation.
 What would God have us do about it?

-English has "adjusted" the pronunciation of many foreign-origin words.
+English changes the pronunciation of many foreign-origin words.
 Look what it has done to the most widely known name in the world: Jesus.
 In Greek, it is Iesu ("Yeh-soo").
 In Hebrew, it was "Yeshua".* Some today insist that we should not call God by any personal name because, they say, we cannot be sure how to say it in exactly the original way.
 Yet these same people would never consider refusing to call their Lord and Savior "Jesus"!
 If we believe Yeshwa doesn’t mind being called "Jesus", a sound bearing little resemblance to his Hebrew name, then we can also believe Yehwa doesn’t mind being addressed as "Jehovah."
 (Or, if our language is not English, in whatever way has become accepted in our language.)
 What is far more likely to offend Him is for us to refuse to use his personal Name.
 Jehovah says: "this is my name forever, and this is the memorial of me to generation after generation."
 We should respect that. —Exodus 3:15.

-At Acts 15.14 we read that Jehovah has "turned his attention to the nations to take out of them a people for his name."
+At Acts 15:14 we read that Jehovah has "turned his attention to the nations to take out of them a people for his name."
 Could these same people then refuse to say the name of their God?
 Would they go to a church that hardly ever mentioned it?
 How often have you heard it in your church?
 Surely God’s people would act according to the prayer that Jesus gave us: "Our Father who art in heaven, hallowed (held sacred, highly honored) be thy name."
 (Matt 6.9)

 What God’s Name Means

 Truly hallowing the Name involves more than merely knowing it or using it only as a sound-label for God.
 Knowing what the Name means, why His name is Jehovah, enables us to fully honor the One whom it identifies.
 The Name YHWH is related to the verb "hawah", which means "to become."
-This stands out in the account at Exodus 3.13-17.
-Here Moses asks about God’s name, and God reminds him that it means "I shall be what I shall be" (also rendered "I shall prove to be.")
-In other words, He is ‘the One who shall be whatever He wills.’
+This stands out in the account at Exodus 3:13-17.
+Here Moses asks about God’s name, and God explains that it means "I Will Become What I Choose to Become."
+In other words, He is ‘the One who can be whatever He wills.’
 This was particularly meaningful at that moment, because Jehovah was reassuring Moses that he really would be the Deliverer of His people, the Keeper of His promises to Abraham.
 The name Jehovah is thus the dynamic name of the living God, the true God who does mighty acts.
 He is able to become many things: Creator, Shepherd, Judge, Instructor, Deliverer, Executioner— as he wishes.
-(Isa 30.20, Ps 23.1, Judges 11.27, Exodus 6.6-8) This Name continues to give us reason for hope as we anticipate the fulfillment of Bible prophecy.
+(Isa 30:20, Ps 23:1, Judges 11:27, Exodus 6:6-8) This Name continues to give us reason for hope as we anticipate the fulfillment of Bible prophecy.

 Unfortunately, the King James translators failed to discern the dynamic, forward-looking nature of the Hebrew verb used, and rendered Exodus 3:14 as "I AM THAT I AM."
 Many modern versions follow that tradition, but comment on the better translation in their footnotes.
+(It seems the early Greek translation known as the Septuagint rendered Exodus 3:14 as "I am the Being," failing to incorporate the imperfect tense [meaning ongoing, unfinished action] of the verb used.
+This error has influenced many translators since.
+But God was emphasizing to Moses what He would yet do, not what He had already done.)

 Is Jesus Jehovah?